prototypefund/reproducible-website/_events/paris2018/report.md

 - big cluster systems might have new big problems

-- wrong calculations, hardhare have bugs. r-b can find serious bugs
+- wrong calculations, hardware have bugs. r-b can find serious bugs

 [mfl\] I think incorrect results, or in other words undetected user level data corruption are extremely low probability.
 All CPU vendors are